 - The hearing shall not be governed by the rules of evidence, but the chair of the sub-committee may exclude information the chair deems irrelevant, unnecessary, or duplicative.
 Statements or admissions made as part of the mediation process are not admissible.

 - After the presentation of evidence and arguments, the committee will excuse the parties and deliberate.
-The sub-committee’s decision will be a written recommendation to the Dean.
+The sub-committee’s decision will be a written recommendation to the Vice Provost.
 The committee shall base its recommendations solely upon the information presented at the hearing.

-- The sub-committee will send its written recommendation to the Dean and the parties as soon possible and no later than 14 calendar days after the end of the hearing.
+- The sub-committee will send its written recommendation to the Vice Provost and the parties as soon possible and no later than 14 calendar days after the end of the hearing.

-- Within 14 calendar days of receiving the committee recommendation, the Dean will notify the parties of the acceptance, modification, or rejection of the recommendation.
-The Dean will advise the parties of the procedure available to appeal the decision.
+- Within 14 calendar days of receiving the committee recommendation, the Vice Provost will notify the parties of the acceptance, modification, or rejection of the recommendation.
+The Vice Provost will advise the parties of the procedure available to appeal the decision.

 These procedures have been reviewed by Graduate Council Executive Committee and the Office of the University General Counsel and are effective immediately.

 06/25/2020: Changed Dean of Graduate Studies to Vice Provost of Graduate Studies.